venura449/SLIIT_GPA_Cal_WITH_MEMORY/README.md

 ## 📞 Support

-For questions or support, please contact the development team or refer to the SLIIT Faculty of Computing guidelines.
+For questions or support, please contact the developer or refer to the SLIIT Faculty of Computing guidelines.

 ---